MarcusBarnes/islandora_compound_batch/README.md

     └── MODS.xml
 ```

+#### Step 2: Generating structure files

-Once you have your content arranged in this way, you will need to generate a 'structure file' for your objects.
+Once you have your content arranged, you will need to generate a 'structure file' for each object.
 To do this, run the `create_structure_files.php` script in this module's extras/scripts directory: `php create_strcutre_files.php path_to_directory_containing_compound_objects`.
 Running this script will add a `structure.xml` file to each parent object:

 ```
 input_directory